 Home Mapping Technology

 The Roomba i7+ uses a camera sensor to map your home layout while Roborock S6 uses a laser distance sensor (LDS).

-A glaring difference is a fact that the Roborock has a mop.
+A glaring difference is the fact that the Roborock has a mop.
 Now, that may seem like a cool idea, but just temper your expectations, there are a couple of things to bear in mind.

 Imagine vacuuming your floor and then just wiping a damp cloth over it, once.
 Would you expect it to be sparking?
 Probably not, but that is what is being done here.

 I would always recommend having a separate mop and a cool feature of the i7, and many of the Roomba models is the imprint link.
-This means is can communicate with your Braava mop and automatically send it out to mop when the vacuuming is finished.
+This means it can communicate with your Braava mop and automatically send it out to mop when the vacuuming is finished.